Request a Callback 01235 429 719

 Leisure

-There are two golf courses within 10 minutes of Abingdon.
-There is also a rowing club, paddling club, three good parks including the Meadows, Abingdon Park and Abbey Gardens plus a leisure centre, swimming pool, cycles lanes and plenty of open space.
-History buffs can check out Abingdon Museum.
-Foodies will find a great selection of restaurants and cafes plus food events throughout the year.
+There are two golf courses within 10 minutes driving range.
+There’s also a rowing club, paddling club, three good parks, plus a leisure centre, swimming pool, cycle lanes and plenty of open space.

 Get a Quick Quote